Duality and Optimality of Auctions for Uniform Distributions: Convexity and Duality

-It is straightforward to verify that the primal solution $u(x)$ has the same value, which shows that it is optimal.
-However, the primal solution is not convex and, furthermore, its value is strictly higher than the optimal one (because $R(x_3)>R(x_2)$).
+It is straightforward to verify that the indicated primal solution gives the same value, which shows that they are both optimal.
+However, the primal solution is not convex.
+Furthermore, its value $R(x_0)-R(x_2)+R(x_3)$ is strictly higher than the value $R(x_0)$ of the valid optimal solution, because $R(x_3)>R(x_2)$.
 Therefore \emph{the convexity constraint is essential to obtain the optimal solution}.

-It is worth mentioning also that, if we drop both the convexity constraint and the constraint $u'(x)\geq 0$, we obtain an even worse (higher) dual solution.
-This is $z_0(x)$ depicted in the right part of Fig.~\ref{fig:convexity2}.
-Observe that in this case, the value of $z_0(x)$ must be positive when $-R'(x)=F(x)+xf(x)-1$ is decreasing (since its derivative must be negative and its value cannot become negative; there is no $s(x)$ to absorb this effect).

-Finally, we believe it is very interesting to notice the interpretation of the dual variable: $z(x)$ is the negative derivative of the revenue curve.